-Mira Calix composes new score for Julius Caesar at the Royal Shakespeare Company
+Mira Calix composes new score for Julius Caesar & Coriolanus for the Royal Shakespeare Company

 Mira Calix creates a new score, for Brass Quintet and electronics for this new production of Julius Caesar at the RSC.
 The soundtrack is performed live and Mira has written for both traditional and extended techniques for the brass players, with the electronics taking a percussive and synthesis role.